You can start your own publishing company with these simple steps:

-Better taxes, increased personal security, and more publishing capabilities were all reasons why I started 3 different LLCs to support my entrepreneurial habits.
+Better taxes, increased personal security, and more publishing capabilities were the main reasons I started 3 different LLCs to support my entrepreneurial habits.

-Now that you know how to start your very own publishing company, get started and become a book publisher today.
+Now that you know how to start your very own publishing company, get started and become a book publisher today!

 If you have any questions along the way, don’t hesitate to ask me.
 Leave a comment below to tell me what you found most helpful.